Subx1s0o/dydx/README.md

 - **IOC orders** that are canceled (i.e., unfilled or partially unfilled) are **not stored** in the order history via API.
 They are automatically removed after the cancelation.
 As a result, canceled IOC orders will not appear in history of orders.
 - **FOK orders** are deprecated and no supported.

-**Reason:**
-IOC orders are treated as "instant execution attempts".
-If they fail or are partially filled and canceled, they are considered ephemeral and not recorded for long-term storage.

 # Errors

 ## NewlyUndercollateralized